m2de/vuepress-tailwind-starter/README.md

 ## Support

 Any contribution to this package are welcome.
-Look me up on Twitter [@m2de_io](https://twitter.com/m2de_io), I'd love to hear from anyone with feedback or even see what they have created using Vuepress and Tailwind.
+Look me up on Twitter [@m2de_io](https://twitter.com/m2de_io), I'd love to hear from anyone with feedback and see what you have created using Vuepress and Tailwind.